Geometrically Constrained Outlier Synthesis: Experimental Setup

 \section{Experimental Setup}

 Many previous works have primarily focused on far-outliers, i.e., they evaluated models on OOD datasets that are unrelated to the training data (e.g., CIFAR-10 for ID and Textures for OOD).
 We argue that such scenarios are not realistic in practice.
 Therefore, we propose evaluating on near-OOD data - images that are not included in the training set but originate from the same field or domain.
+All main classification experiments use a WRN-40-2 backbone, matching the configuration of VOS~\citep{du2022vos}; the method itself operates on penultimate-layer features and is not tied to this specific architecture.

 We consider four problems.
 The first dataset, \textit{Colored MNIST}, assigns each digit in MNIST \citep{lecun1998mnist} a fixed RGB color.
 The in-distribution split uses consistent digit-color associations, while the out-of-distribution split permutes these associations so that each digit appears with a different color.
 This construction yields an ID training set, an ID test set, and an OOD evaluation set, enabling controlled assessment of generalization under distribution shifts.
 The second dataset, \textit{MVTec}, is based on images of defective industrial objects.
 From the original MVTec dataset \citep{bergmann2019mvtec}, we construct the in-distribution training and test sets by splitting the ``good", non-defective, samples of each class, while the OOD evaluation set consists of all defective samples from the same classes.
 This setup enables the evaluation of models on both normal variations and diverse anomalous patterns.
 The third dataset, based on \textit{Stanford Dogs}, involves classifying multiple dog breeds \citep{khosla2011novel}.
 In this case, the OOD data comprises breeds that are similar, but not identical, to those in the training set (e.g., golden retriever in the training set and labrador retriever as an OOD breed).
 Finally, the \textit{Retinopathy} dataset \citep{aptos2019} consists of retinal fundus images curated for the classification of eye disorders.
 The in-distribution subset includes five diabetic retinopathy (DR) severity levels: No DR, Mild, Moderate, Severe, and Proliferative.
 To evaluate OOD detection, the dataset also provides fundus images with other ocular pathologies \citep{odir5k}, such as glaucoma, age-related macular degeneration (AMD), and pathological myopia.